whisperchan/cursedboard/README.md

 - Browse with arrow keys and vim style commands
 - Sqlite3 backend scaling to the moon and beyond
 - ~~Countryball~~ Countryletter posting
+- File Browser, Image and Text Viewer for the full multimedia experience
 - Fuelled by npyscreen

 ### Setup